ru-rocker/mock-rest-api/README.md

 Worth noting that the conditions take the first matching rule.
 The precedences are how you locate your route condition in the yaml file.
 Smaller index always wins.

-There are 4 type of conditional rules:
+There are 4 types of conditional rules:
 * request_header
 * request_param
 * query_param